HewlettPackard/swarm-learning/docs/User/SWCI_APIs.md

 # <a name="GUID-3E1F1726-9D98-413A-961F-80048D1080F4"/> SWCI APIs

-The following API methods help to invoke SWCI operations programmatically.
+The following API features help to invoke SWCI operations programmatically.
 It is used to view the status, control, and manage the Swarm Learning framework.

 <blockquote>
 NOTE: